Individual Disability insurance riders explained

 2. Enhanced Partial Disability Benefit

 This specialized rider from Guardian can be particularly valuable for fee-for-service professionals and business owners.
-It provides benefits when, solely due to sickness or injury, you suffer a loss of income of 15% or more.
-(Most other carriers require 20%.); or you’re unable to work as many hours; or unable to perform all the same duties you did prior to your disability.
-For the first 12 months, benefits are equal to the actual loss of income, up to 100% of your monthly benefit; Afterwards, benefits are paid in proportion to your income loss.
+Enhanced partial disability riders provide benefits when, solely due to sickness or injury, you suffer a loss of income of 15% or more (compared to 20% for most other carriers); are unable to work as many hours; or are unable to perform all the same duties you did before your disability.
+For the first 12 months, benefits equal the actual loss of income, up to 100% of your monthly benefit; thereafter, benefits are paid in proportion to your income loss.

-After you fully recover and return to work full time, Guardian continues to pay benefits as long as you have a loss of income of at least 15% of your prior income (and the loss is solely the result of the injury or illness that caused the disability).
+After you fully recover and return to work full-time, a Guardian IDI policy continues to make payments (sometimes referred to as a recovery benefit) as long as you have a loss of income of at least 15% of your prior income (and the loss is solely the result of the injury or illness that caused the disability).
 And with Guardian’s superior Waiver of Premium benefit, monthly policy payments are suspended while you’re disabled and receiving benefits — plus another six months after recovery and benefits end.

 The Student Loan Protection rider provides extra money to help pay student loan payments.
-It is particularly useful for early-career professionals such as doctors and lawyers who have invested heavily in their education.
+It is beneficial for early-career professionals such as doctors and lawyers who have invested heavily in their education.

-This lets you increase coverage in the future as your income rises, without having to undergo a medical exam or provide proof of insurability.
-Guardian offers two versions:
+Sometimes referred to as a future purchase option, this rider lets you increase your benefit amount as your income rises, without undergoing a medical exam or providing proof of insurability.
+Guardian IDI offers two versions:

-Increase Option: Lets you increase coverage — if you choose — annually through age 55.
+Future Increase Option: Lets you increase your benefit amount — if you choose — annually through age 55.

-Purchase Option: It allows you to increase coverage every three years until age 55.
+Future Purchase Option: Allows you to increase your benefit amount every three years until age 55.
 You have to apply for and purchase at least 50% of the additional coverage offered at each opportunity to keep the rider in effect.

-Protects retirement savings by replacing the contributions you would have made to your defined contribution plan while totally disabled.
-Some insurance carries also compensate you for matching contributions that would have come from your employer, such as Guardian’s Retirement Protection Plus rider.
+Retirement benefit riders protect retirement savings by replacing the contributions you would have made to your defined contribution plan while totally disabled.
+Some insurance carriers also compensate you for matching contributions that would have come from your employer, such as Guardian IDI’s Retirement Protection Plus rider.
+Benefits from this rider can help offset lost retirement savings due to disability, and are typically paid until you reach retirement age, which is when people generally stop making contributions.

 8. Catastrophic Disability Benefits (CAT)

-Different policies — even from the same insurance company — will not necessarily have the same riders.
+Different policies — even from the same insurance company — may not include the same riders.
 An item sold as a rider in one policy might be included as part of the base coverage contract in another policy.
-And it’s important to know that you have to decide which riders you want when you purchase the policy — they can’t typically be added on after the fact.
-And these policies may have different costs compared to those that require a separate disability insurance policy.
+And it's important to know that you have to decide which riders you want when you first purchase the policy — they can’t typically be added on after the fact.
 That’s one reason why it’s so important to have a thorough discussion of your needs with a financial professional who specializes in disability coverage.
-This person can help you evaluate various options and customize your policy to suit your specific protection needs and financial situation.

 How to decide what you need

 A disability policy can be a powerful source of financial protection, but you may not need every rider, and some can be duplicative.
-Discuss different coverage scenarios with your insurance provider to understand the best options for your situation: What happens if you have an illness that takes you out of the workforce for a few years?
-What if you have a physical impairment that limits your productivity even if you can still do some work?
-Also, make sure to ask your financial professional to look for a policy that is non-cancelable with guaranteed renewable, so that your terms and premiums stay fixed (as long as premiums are paid on time).
+Discuss different coverage scenarios with your insurance professional to understand the best options for your situation: What happens if you have an illness that takes you out of the workforce for a few years?
+What if you have a physical impairment that limits your productivity, even if you can still do some work?
+Also, make sure to look for a policy that is non-cancelable and guaranteed renewable, so that your terms and premiums stay fixed (as long as premiums are paid on time).